anuranpaul/Log-analyzer/TESTING.md

    - Elasticsearch health status
    - Kafka health status
    - Zookeeper health status
+   - Detailed metrics section with disk space and memory usage

 3. Test the refresh button:
    - Click the "Refresh" button
    - Verify the timestamp updates
    - Verify all health statuses refresh
+   - Confirm metrics data updates

 ### 7.2 Testing Component Health Status

 1. Test with all services running:
    - All health indicators should show "UP" status
    - Overall status should be "UP"
+   - Disk space and memory metrics should display current usage with progress bars

 2. Test with individual services down:
    - Stop Elasticsearch: